 4. Submit on time or even a bit early; if the application is due before midnight, don’t wait until 11:59.

 Taken as a whole, your story, told through your application, gives the admissions committee a well-rounded introduction to who you are.
-Your resume tracks where you’ve been professionally, while the essays give the committee insights into who you are as a person, and where you want your life to lead.
+Your resume tracks where you’ve been professionally, while the essays give the committee insights into who you are as a person and where you want your life to lead.
 Your transcripts and test scores demonstrate what you’re capable of intellectually.
-The letters of recommendation let the committee see you through the eyes of others who know you—and your potential—well.
-Finally, the interview gives them a first-hand look at the real you.
+The letters of recommendation let the committee see you—any your potential—through the eyes of others who know you.
+Finally, the interview gives them a firsthand look at the real you.